 - (ii) To recommend specific remuneration packages for Directors, CEO and key senior officers (including the expatriates, if any) of the Company.
-The remuneration packages shall: - (a) be based on an objective consideration and approved by the Board; - (b) take due consideration of the assessment of the Regional/Group Remuneration Team on the effectiveness, level of contribution such as effort and time spent and responsibilities of the Directors, the CEO and key senior officers (including the expatriates, if any) in discharging their duties for the benefits of the Company and of the Group: - (c) not be decided by the exercise of sole discretion of any one individual or restricted group of individuals; and - (d) be competitive and does not induce excessive risk-taking and is consistent with the Company's culture, objective, risk appetite and long term strategy. - (iii) To ensure that the remuneration for individuals within the Company be aligned with prudent risk-taking and appropriately adjusted for risks.
+The remuneration packages shall: - (a) be based on an objective consideration and approved by the Board; - (b) take due consideration of the assessment of the Regional/Group Remuneration Team on the effectiveness, level of contribution such as effort and time spent and responsibilities of the Directors, the CEO and key senior officers (including the expatriates, if any) in discharging their duties for the benefits of the Company and of the Group; - not be decided by the exercise of sole discretion of any one individual or restricted group of individuals; and - (d) be competitive and does not induce excessive risk-taking and is consistent with the Company's culture, objective, risk appetite and long term strategy. - (iii) To ensure that the remuneration for individuals within the Company be aligned with prudent risk-taking and appropriately adjusted for risks.
 The remuneration outcomes must be symmetric with risk outcomes.
-This includes ensuring that: - (a) the remuneration is adjusted to account for all types of risk, and must be determined by both quantitative measures and qualitative judgement; - (b) the size of the bonus pool is linked to the overall performance of the Company; - (c) incentive payments are linked to the contribution of the individual and business unit to the overall performance of the Company; - (d) bonuses are not guaranteed, except in the context of sign-on bonuses; - (e) for members of senior management and other material risk takers: - i. a portion of remuneration consists of variable remuneration to be paid on the basis of individual, business-unit and institution-wide measures that adequately assess performance; and - ii. the variable portion of remuneration increases along with the individual's level of accountability. - (iv) To undertake and perform such other matters/activities according to the application requirements in the guidelines from Bank Negara Malaysia and/or as the Board think fit.
+This includes ensuring that: - (a) the remuneration is adjusted to account for all types of risk, and must be determined by both quantitative measures and qualitative judgement; - (b) the size of the bonus pool is linked to the overall performance of the Company; - (c) incentive payments are linked to the contribution of the individual and business unit to the overall performance of the Company: - (d) bonuses are not guaranteed, except in the context of sign-on bonuses; - (e) for members of senior management and other material risk takers: - a portion of remuneration consists of variable remuneration to be paid on the basis of individual, business-unit and institution-wide measures that adequately assess performance; and - ii. the variable portion of remuneration increases along with the individual's level of accountability. - (iv) To undertake and perform such other matters/activities according to the application requirements in the guidelines from Bank Negara Malaysia and/or as the Board think fit.

-The number of meetings attended by each member of the Nomination and Remuneration Committee during the financial year ended 31 December 2020 is as follows:
+The number of meetings attended by each member of the Nomination and Remuneration Committee during the financial year ended 31 December 2021 is as follows:

 Name of Directors No. of Attendance

-Datin Joan Hoi Lai Ping, Chairperson 10/10
+Datin Joan Hoi Lai Ping, Chairperson 9/9

-Choy Khai Choon 10/10
+Choy Khai Choon 9/9

-Hasnah binti Omar 10/10

-Donald Joshua Jaganathan -
+Donald Joshua Jaganathan 9/9

-(Appointed on 1 November 2020)
+Onn Kien Hoe 4/4

+Hasnah binti Omar 4/4

+(Resigned on 31 March 2021)